-Typing indicators — If this setting is enabled, you will see and share typing indicators — like this: — in all of your sessions.
+Typing indicators — If this setting is enabled, you will see and share typing indicators — like this: — in all of your chats.
 If you don’t want people to be able to see when you are typing a message, disable this setting.

 Screen lock — This provides an extra layer of security.
 Enabling this setting means Session will require a passcode, Touch ID, or Face ID verification to unlock, even if your phone is already unlocked.
 This way, if somebody gains control of your unlocked device, they will still not be able to access Session.

 Disable preview in app switcher — This will make it so that your Session messages can’t be seen from your phone’s app switching screen.
 If this setting is enabled, there is no risk someone will accidentally see your Session messages when you’re not directly using the app.

 Send link previews — Enabling this setting will mean that link previews will be sent for supported websites.
 Link previews sometimes carry the risk of leaking metadata, although Session handles link previews in a way which reduces this risk.

 What to do if you encounter bugs or other issues

 If you’ve run into bugs or issues using Session, please contact us via email at [email protected] above or the open group feedback.getsession.org — the team would love to hear your thoughts about Session!

 It may also be worth reading the Session FAQ.

 You’re good to go!